Skip navigation

 Before receiving leuprolide injection,

-- tell your doctor if you or anyone in your family has or has ever had osteoporosis (condition where bones are thin and more likely to break); if you have a history of drinking alcohol or using tobacco products for a long period of time; or if you have or have ever had depression, seizures, brain tumors, cancer that has spread to the spine (backbone), diabetes, urinary obstruction (blockage that causes difficulty urinating), blood in your urine, a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death), cerebrovascular disease (clogging or weakening of the blood vessels within the brain or leading to the brain), heart disease,, stroke, hyperlipidemia (elevated cholesterol)or a low level of potassium, calcium, or magnesium in your blood.
+• tell your doctor if you or anyone in your family has or has ever had osteoporosis (condition where bones are thin and more likely to break) or long QT syndrome (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death); or if you have a history of drinking alcohol or using tobacco products for a long period of time.
+Also tell your doctor if you have or have ever had mental problems such as depression, seizures, brain tumors, cancer that has spread to the spine (backbone), diabetes, a blockage that causes difficulty urinating, cerebrovascular disease (clogging or weakening of the blood vessels in the brain or leading to the brain), heart disease, stroke, high cholesterol, or a low level of potassium, calcium, or magnesium in your blood.

-- you should know that leuprolide is not to be used in women who are pregnant, can become pregnant, or are breastfeeding.
+• you should know that leuprolide is not to be used in women who are pregnant, can become pregnant, or are breastfeeding.
 Tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-Your doctor may perform a pregnancy test to be sure that you are not pregnant when you begin receiving leuprolide injection.
-You will need to use a reliable nonhormonal method of birth control to prevent pregnancy while you are receiving leuprolide injection.
-Talk to your doctor about the types of birth control that are right for you, and continue to use birth control even though you should not have regular menstrual periods during your treatment.
-If you think you have become pregnant while receiving leuprolide injection, call your doctor immediately.
-Leuprolide injection can harm the fetus.
+You may have to take a pregnancy test before starting treatment.
+You may need to use effectivee nonhormonal birth control to prevent pregnancy during your treatment.
+Talk to your doctor about the types of birth control that are right for you.
+Continue to use birth control even though you should not have regular menstrual periods during your treatment.
+If you become pregnant while receiving leuprolide injection, call your doctor immediately.
+Leuprolide injection may harm the fetus.

-- you should know that leuprolide injection may impair infertility (ability to make babies) in men
+• you should know that leuprolide injection may impair fertility in men

 What special dietary instructions should I follow?